h2tc-roboticsx/H2TC/README.md

 ```

 **Step 3)**, initialize your lists of subjects and objects in the corresponding files `/register/subjects.csv` and `/register/objects.csv` respectively.
 Each subject and object should lie in a new line.
 Please check the sample lists in our repository for detailed format.
+[tbd: check sub.csv and obj.csv path]

 **Step 4)**, launch the main recorder application with the IP and Port of the local machine and of the HE application:
 ```
 python src/recorder.py --addr IP:PORT --he_addr IP:PORT
 ```

+[tbd: add recorder.py arguments]

-and run the NatNet client
+and run the NatNet client in another terminal:
 ```
 ./src/natnet_client/build/natnet_client
 ```

 now you should be able to see the prompt indicating that these two applications have successfully communicated with each other, if everything goes well, as shown below
+[tbd: pictures of connection established]
 <!-- <u>***TODO pictures of connection established.***</u> -->

 **Step 5)**, operate the main recorder to record following the interactive instruction.
 The main recorder will automatically communicate with and command Hand Engine and NatNet client to record.
-Nevertheless, we do recommend you to regularly check Hand Engine and NatNet client to see if bug.
+Nevertheless, we do recommend you to regularly check Hand Engine and NatNet client to see if it bugs.
 <!-- </details> -->
 <!-- <u>***TODO picture of a complete take***</u> -->